Preliminary Facts To Know.

 New TIE fighters and TIE Interceptors dueled with upgraded X-wings, B-wings, and A-wings in quick and organized sorties and formations.

-Some said the fallen, but not really down, Galactic Empire was like the facially-scarred female admiral, who tenaciously held on to most of the Core Worlds, including the old Imperial mysterious retreat planet of Byss, currently still held by a powerful pupil of Darth Sidious, Ars Dangor — a man dedicated to the dark side of the Force in all its glory.
-Luke Skywalker, now a Jedi, did not know about him — since Byss was a significant nexus place of the dark side of the Force.
+Some said the fallen, but not really down, Galactic Empire was like the facially-scarred female admiral, who tenaciously held on to most of the Core Worlds, including the old Imperial mysterious retreat planet of Byss.
+Byss was currently still held by military power by a powerful pupil of Darth Sidious Ars Dangor—a man dedicated to understanding the dark side of the Force in all its glory and his secret Sith order name was Darth Light.
+Luke Skywalker, now a Jedi Master did not know about him — since Byss was a significant nexus place of the dark side of the Force.

 The old Emperor, Palpatine, had used the receptive dark side energies of Byss to formulate his dark side experiments and search deeper in the lore and mastery of the paths of the Sith.